-- A. The data practices compliance official is the designated employee to whom persons may direct questions or concerns regarding problems in obtaining access to data or other data practices problems. - B. Data practices compliance official means [designate title and actual name of individual]. - C. Any request by an individual with a disability for reasonable modifications of the school district's policies or procedures for purposes of accessing records shall be made to the data practices compliance official.
+- A. The data practices compliance official is the designated employee to whom persons may direct questions or concerns regarding problems in obtaining access to data or other data practices problems. - B. Data practices compliance official means Superintendent Dr. Melissa Radeke. - C. Any request by an individual with a disability for reasonable modifications of the school district's policies or procedures for purposes of accessing records shall be made to the data practices compliance official.

 XVII.
-COMPLAINTS FOR NONCOMPLIANCE WITH FERPA
+COMPLAINTS FOR NONCOMPLIANCE